marcuspearce/Application-Server-Herd/README.md

 More details on the implementation, as well as the benefits and pitfalls of this approach as opposed to other languages/frameworks, is included in report.pdf.
 The server and client code is located the project directory.

 This was my final project for UCLA's CS 131 -- Programming Languages.

+Note: To run, you must insert your own Google API key at line 8 of server.py.